hanjinliu/napari-result-stack/README.md

 from magicgui import magicgui
 from napari_result_stack import Stored

-# returned values will be stored in a result stack.
+# Returned values will be stored in a result stack.
 @magicgui
 def provide_data(path: Path) -> Stored[pd.DataFrame]:
     return pd.read_csv(path)

-# You can choose one of the values stored in the result stack.
+# You can choose one of the values stored in the result stack
+# for the argument `df` from a ComboBox widget.
 @magicgui
 def print_data(df: Stored[pd.DataFrame]):
     print(df)